SEO is key to boosting your eCommerce business, and with our eCommerce expert guide, you’re sure to master this marketing strategy.

 To have the best shot at “winning” at SEO for eCommerce, it’s all about focusing on the key fundamentals.

 But how do you win?
 Well, when it comes to SEO, winning means you fill the first, second, third (or all three!) top spots on a Google search with your products.
 To do this, you have to train like a fighter.
-This means not just focusing on one aspect of SEO for eCommerce but all the core aspects to have the best fighting chance at securing those coveted top spots.
+This means focusing on one aspect of SEO for eCommerce and all the core aspects to have the best fighting chance at securing those coveted top spots.

 You may be wondering – “why such a heavy emphasis on SEO?”
 25 to 40% of your new customers should come to you through organic traffic.
 That’s a big chunk of new business coming from a simple Google search, and people tend to choose one of the first few options they see.
 This 25-40% is key to creating a growing, profitable eCommerce business, and being at the top of their search result will ensure you do just that.